ku-sldg/plih/_intro/3-Monadic-Interpreter.md

 >>= \z -> (Just (z-5))
 ```

-With a bit of formatting magic we get:
+With formatting magic we get:

 ```haskell